Drug And Alcohol Rehab Centers That Take GEHA Insurance

 Individuals under 26 may still be covered under their parents’ GEHA coverage – Natural, adopted, and stepchildren of federal employers are covered under the plans of their parents until their 26th birthday.

-Find Addiction Rehabs Using My GEHA Insurance – How to Start?
+Find Addiction Rehabs Using My GEHA Insurance – Call Now!

 Once you have decided to get help, the first thing you need to do is determine what benefits are available to you based on your insurance plan.
 You can contact us today via phone or by filling out the form to let us help you get the process started.
 No one should ignore receiving treatment for alcohol and drug addiction, or mental health disorders because of financial reasons; not when GEHA has plans and benefits to help you get the help you need.